 Alice C. Linsley

 Hagar was the Egyptian handmaiden to Sarah, Abraham’s sister wife.
 She was also one of Abraham’s concubines.
-Though she is presented as a downtrodden slave, it is likely that Hagar was highly cultured and moved comfortably in ruling circles.
-There is evidence that she was the daughter of a Horite ruler-priest and as such would have been a skilled attendant to Sarah.
+Though she is presented as a downtrodden slave, it is likely that Hagar was highly cultured and moved comfortably in the circle of nobles.

-Sarah’s resentment toward Hagar probably had a long history.
+Sarah’s resentment toward Hagar appears to have had a long history.
 Some of the resentment may have been cultural.
-Sarah was from the region of Aram in Mesopotamia while Hagar was from Horite territory in northern Arabia.
-Sarah's resentment toward her servant apparently became blind jealousy after Isaac was weaned, when Ishmael was about 15 years old.
+Sarah was from the region of Aram in Mesopotamia while Hagar is identified as an Egyptian.
+Sarah's resentment toward Hagar became blind jealousy after Isaac was weaned, when Ishmael was about 15 years old.

 Genesis portrays Hagar as having a complex personality.
 In later life she is a strong and independent woman, contracting marriage for her son and apparently producing other offspring known as the Hagarites.
 They are mentioned in Psalm 83:6.
 The core of this psalm is believed to pre-date David.
 The Hagarites are distinct from the Ishmaelites in the Psalm 83 listing of allies, so it is apparent that Hagar (like Anah and Oholibamah) was regarded as a clan chief.

 These are key elements of the Messianic Faith by which Messiah is identified.

 Jesus Messiah is sometimes called “the Angel of the Lord.”
 Perhaps he met Hagar’s when she fled to the Horite shrine.
 Might Hagar's conversion be due to a personal encounter with the pre-incarnate Christ?